 Sec.
 4-7.
 Sanitation of pens, etc.

 Whenever the keeping or maintenance of any animal or fowl as enumerated in section 4-1 is permitted upon any lands in the Town under the provisions of section 4-1, the owner, agent, employee, servant or other person having charge of the premises and of such animal or fowl, shall clean the pen, coop, sty or other enclosure where such animal or fowl roost or is kept each fourth day, and shall spray and disinfect such area each fourth day, and shall remove and destroy all refuse, droppings, manure, feathers or other matter cleaned from such pens or enclosures.
+In addition to the requirements of this subsection, the keeping of chickens shall also be subject to the regulations set forth in Section 4-18 of the Town Code.

 Section 6: Section 4-12, entitled “Minimum standards for the housing and care of animals,” of the Town of Pembroke Park’s Code of Ordinances, is hereby amended, as follows: